Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM

 \subsection{Video Frame Interpolation}

 The continuous-time trajectory enables pose querying at any valid timestamp, while the Gaussian map allows rendering from arbitrary viewpoints.
-Interestingly, combining these capabilities facilitates spatiotemporal interpolation, which can be applied to video interpolation.
-As in Fig.~\ref{fig:video_interp}, after obtaining the continuous-time trajectory and Gaussian map from our system, we successfully double the frame rate of the sequence \textit{Visual\_Challenge} from 15 Hz to 30 Hz by rendering intermediate frames with poses queried at the middle time instant.
+Interestingly, combining these capabilities facilitates spatiotemporal interpolation, which can be applied to video frame interpolation.
+As in Fig.~\ref{fig:video_interp}, after obtaining the continuous-time trajectory and Gaussian map from Gaussian-LIC2, we successfully double the frame rate of the sequence \textit{Visual\_Challenge} from 15 Hz to 30 Hz by rendering intermediate frames at the queried mid-time poses.